Introduction

-The process involves setting up the right culture and tools within the organization for a seamless flow of knowledge among stakeholders.
+The process involves setting up the right organizational culture and tools for a seamless flow of knowledge among stakeholders.
 The process heavily benefits employees as they get to learn from collective experiences.

 It helps demolish silos of knowledge and disseminate value throughout the organizational hierarchy, thus improving the knowledge quotient of employees.

-Client issues, project challenges, IT incidents keep happening at workplaces and something can be learned from each mishap.
+Client issues, project challenges, and IT incidents keep happening at workplaces and something can be learned from each mishap.
 Stakeholders who directly deal with these challenges can share their problem-solving experiences with others to save them from reinventing the wheel.
-These shared knowledge avenues upgrade incident handling skills, further reducing the time and resources required to overcome challenges.
+These shared knowledge avenues upgrade incident-handling skills, further reducing the time and resources required to overcome challenges.

 Organizations can ensure that their resources don’t end up wasting productive hours dealing with the same issues.
 Rather, they can refer to the company portal for known issues with quick tutorials to resolve them.

-When employees have access to a vast reservoir of valuable information, they don’t feel underconfident about how to go about handling their work.
+When employees have access to a vast reservoir of valuable information, they feel confident about how to go about handling their work.
 This particularly applies to new employees who are making their way into the organizations.

-Shared knowledge that is reused inside the company helps strengthen the functioning of business processes.
-Employees can access highly-specific business knowledge that directly applies to their current work.
+Shared knowledge inside the company helps strengthen the functioning of business processes.
+Employees can access highly specific business knowledge that directly applies to their current work.
 They can use this information to improve their own skills as well as make significant improvements to the process as a whole.

 7 best practices to promote internal knowledge sharing at your company